Ryan Nawrocki: Personal life

 Nawrocki is married to his wife Lauren.
-Together, the couple has four children, and lives in Middle River, Maryland.
+Together, the couple has five children, and lives in Middle River, Maryland.
+He attends religious services at the Our Lady Queen of Peace Catholic Church and is a member of the church's Knights of Columbus council.

 In November 2007, Nawrocki's then-girlfriend, now wife, twice called police to report a physical altercation between her and Nawrocki.
 In the first report, filed November 11, 2007, Nawrocki allegedly pushed her during an argument; Nawrocki denied it and she was not injured.
 In the second report, filed five days later, she told police that Nawrocki "hit her in the mouth, splitting her lip and then pushed her to the floor" during an argument at their Towson home.
 The report also alleges that Nawrocki "began to choke her and she had to dig her fingernails into his arms and back to make him let her go."
 Nawrocki was never charged with a crime in the incident and says the claims in the report were an exaggeration to police.
 His wife also said in an interview with The Baltimore Sun that the police reports don't represent what really happened.
 The police reports became relevant when he ran for county council in 2018, when protesters involved in women's organizations picketed outside Nawrocki campaign events holding signs that accused him of domestic violence.
 Nawrocki accused his opponent, incumbent county councilmember Cathy Bevins, of sending the protesters to his event, an accusation which Bevins called "absolutely ridiculous".